Tourism and Culture Department – Cultural Affairs Division – Art in Public Places (AiPP)

 Application Requirements:

-The information and documentation must arrive at the City of Miami Beach via email by the TIME on the stated deadline, March 31, 2025 at 5:00pm;
+The information and documentation must arrive at the City of Miami Beach via Submittable by Monday, June 30, 2025 at 5:00 pm EST.

 1. Artist Statement not to exceed 250 words